Schweinemord

 In 1915, due to World War I food restrictions and rationing, the German bureaucracy decided to regard pigs as co-eaters with humans and tried to preserve supplies.
-As a result, five million pigs were massacred in the so-called Schweinemord (German: pig massacre) to both make food and preserve grain.
-However it did little to increase the supply of grain, as officials did not take into account the use of pig manure as fertilizer on small farms.
+As a result, five million pigs were massacred in the so-called Schweinemord (English: “pig massacre”) to both make food and preserve grain.
+However it did little to increase the supply of grain, as officials did not take into account the use of pig manure as a fertilizer on small farms.
 Because of this, killing the pigs actually decreased crop yields in the region.